faisalnazik/Django-React-Redux-Boilerplate/README.md

     $ pip install -r requirements/local.txt

 - Currently SQLite is configured, you can change it with any other as well.
 Then run

     $ python manage.py makemigrations
-        $ python manage.py migrate
+        $ python3 manage.py migrate

     To run tests:
         $ pytest